ARM-software/CMSIS-Stream/Examples/simple/README.md

 This example is inside the folder `examples/simple` of the CMSIS-Stream folder.

+You can either use this example, or create it with the `cmsis-stream` command line tool:

+`cmsis-stream create SimpleProject`

+In the folder `SimpleProject` you'll get the `Makefiles to build on host (Linux, Mac, Windows) and the CMSIS build tool solution files to build on Arm Virtual hardware for Corstone-300.

+The folder `example/simple` only contains makefile for host and no Corstone support.

-This example describes a very simple synchronous compute graph with 3 nodes:
+The example describes a very simple synchronous compute graph with 3 nodes:

 ![simple](docassets/simple.png)